HOME Tokyo and Surroundings Tokyo Shibuya Shibuya & Aoyama's Best Traditional Craft Shops: 5 Spots You'll Treasure Forever

 • Business Hours: 12:00 PM – 8:00 PM

-Crafts designated by the Japanese government bear a gold “Traditional Mark.”
-This signifies that they meet strict criteria, including over 100 years of history, handcrafted production, and the use of natural materials.
+Crafts designated by the Japanese government bear a gold “Traditional Mark,” indicating they meet strict standards, including over 100 years of history, handcrafted production, and the use of natural materials.

 Ceramics and lacquerware are delicate.
-Most shops will carefully pack items to withstand international shipping, but be sure to mention that they are “Fragile” and consult with the staff about whether to carry them on board or check them in your luggage.
+Most shops can pack items for international travel, but it’s best to mention they are fragile and confirm whether to carry them on board or check them in your luggage.

-Lacquerware is sensitive to dryness, and iron kettles require proper maintenance to prevent rust.
-Be sure to ask for care instructions to ensure you can enjoy them for years to come.
+Lacquerware is sensitive to dryness, and iron kettles require maintenance to prevent rust.
+Ask for care instructions so you can enjoy your purchase for years to come.

 Japanese traditional crafts are not merely “objects.”
 They are crystallizations of prayer—born from the long discipline of artisans and their deep respect for nature.